Mayda Insula: Characteristics

 Mayda Insula lies in the northern end of the Kraken Mare near Titan's north pole.
 The island has a northernmost latitude of 80.3 degrees north and a southernmost latitude of 77.4 degrees north; it has a westernmost longitude of approximately 321.2 degrees west and an easternmost longitude of 302.7 degrees west.
 The island is 168 km wide at its widest point.
 Its dimensions are approximately 90 by 150 km, about the same size as the Big Island of Hawaii.

 The highest point of the interior of Mayda Insula is approximately 1200 m above its shoreline.
 Slopes are relatively mild at approximately 1.5 degrees on average, though they can approach 5 degrees in some locations.
 Radar images of Titan's surface show that Mayda Insula's coasts display evidence of being changed by fluvial and lacustrine processes.
 Analyses of these fluvial features suggested that approximately 2 km3 of material has been eroded from Mayda Insula and deposited elsewhere in the Kraken Mare basin.

 In popular culture

 Mayda Insula features in Michael Carroll's novel On the Shores of Titan's Farthest Sea: A Scientific Novel.
 The 39th chapter of the book is titled "The Hunchback of Mayda Insula".

+The extreme metal band, High Priest of Saturn released an eponymous album in 2013 which has a song titled On Mayda Insula.
+Regarding the song, they said "drowning in Kraken Mare is a metaphor for being overcome by fear and anxiety while Mayda Insula is a safe haven where you can find peace".
+Kraken Mare is also a song on the album.